 And often there is a need for flexibility in terms of audio interfaces and formats, as well as interconnection and signal flows.

-The ability to accommodate solutions with a combination of analog, AES3 and MADI digital interfaces, as well as Dante and AES67, in one compact unit makes the Penta 720 or Penta 721 the perfect choice in a modern audio environment.
+The ability to unite analog, AES3, MADI and SDI digital interfaces, as well as Dante and AES67, in a compact, modular and highly flexible system makes the Penta 720 and Penta 721s the perfect choices in a modern audio environment.

 DANTE / AES67